Positive Univariate Polynomials: SOS certificates, algorithms, bit complexity, and T-systems: Introduction

 Pourcet \cite{pourcet-5squares}, improving a previous result of Landau \cite{Landau-usos-06}, proved that only five or less squares are needed, $\nu \leq 5$; but his proof is not constructive.
 We refer the reader to \cite{kmv-prouchet-23} for recent advances in this direction.

 At the cost of having more summands, there is the constructive approach by Schweighofer~\cite{Schw-sos-99} that, roughly speaking, successively subtracts positive quadratic polynomials from $A$.
 There is also the algorithm by Chevillard, Harrison, Jolde{\c{s}}, and Lauter \cite{chml-usos-alg-11} that computes a weighted SOS decomposition at the expense of involving $\nu = d+3$ summands, where $d$ is the degree of the polynomial.
-This is the algorithm that we focus on.
-The crux of the algorithm is that it performs a small perturbation to $A$ and then approximates the complex roots of the perturbed polynomial.
-We call the algorithm \usos and we refer to Section~\ref{sec:wu-sos-presentation} for a detailed presentation.
+This is the algorithm that we focus on; we call it \usos.
+The crux of the algorithm is that it performs a sufficiently small perturbation to $A$ and then approximates the complex roots of the perturbed polynomial.
+We introduce a slight variant of this algorithm, that we also call \usos and we refer to Section~\ref{sec:wu-sos-presentation} for a detailed presentation.

 If we assume that $A$ has integer coefficients, $A \in \ZZ[x]$, and the maximum coefficient bitsize is $\tau$, then Magron, Safey El Din, and Schweighofer \cite{mss-wusos-alg-19} studied the bit complexity of \usos.
 They demonstrated that \usos computes the certificate in \eqref{eq:pos-certificate-Q} in $\sOB(d^4 + d^3 \tau)$ bit operations \cq{cq:algo}.
 They estimated the bitsize of the certificate, based on \usos, to be $\sOO(d^3 + d^2\tau)$ \cq{cq:cert-sz}.
 In particular, they show that the certificate involves $\OO(d)$ coefficients and their bitsize is $\sOO(d^2 + d \tau)$.
 Finally, they show how to verify the certificate in $\sOB(d^4 + d^3 \tau)$ bit operations \cq{cq:verif}.